 Grant recipients must ensure the security and integrity of all funded projects.
 This includes:

-- conducting due diligence to identify potential security risks to the project, including via physical security, personnel, cybersecurity, data, intellectual property, and partnerships; and
+- conducting due diligence to identify potential security risks to the project, including risks to physical security, personnel, cybersecurity, data, intellectual property, and partnerships; and

 - identifying and implementing measures to mitigate any identified risks, reflecting best practices in risk management and operations.

-More specific guidance on due diligence for Stage 2 projects will be provided following the selection of research hubs.
+More specific guidance on due diligence for research and infrastructure projects will be provided at launch of Stage 2.